leafac/leafac.com/src/pages/curriculum-vitae.md

 - Updated the curriculum and developed new material.
 - Recorded [a series of video lectures](https://oose-2019.leafac.com/todoose).
-- Goal as an educator: build students’ confidence.
+- Goal as an educator: to build students’ confidence.
 - One of the biggest courses in the department, with 85 students.
 - Project-based course, involving lectures, assignments, a quiz, laboratory sessions, and project presentations.
 - Managed a team of 15 course assistants.
 - Developed a [robot](https://github.com/leafac/oose-2019-roboose) to assist on administrative processes, including grading, collecting course feedback, and so forth.
 - [See course reviews](oose.pdf).
-On average students rated the course around the department average, and some said it was the best course they took.
+Students rated the course around the department average, and some said it was the best course they took.
 - Students did several things for [extra credit](https://oose-2019.leafac.com/fun-stuff-students-did/), from contributing to open-source projects to singing songs.

 </details>